Skip to main content

 Technology doesn’t have to be a barrier to empathy; it can also be a tool to promote positive change.
 Schools can encourage students to use digital platforms for social causes, raising awareness about global issues and demonstrating empathy toward others worldwide.

 At SPH, students participate in digital projects that promote social justice or contribute to charitable causes, using technology to build bridges of understanding.
-This approach encourages students to help others and shows them how they can practice empathy across different cultures and communities, proving that technology can be a force for good when used with purpose.
+This approach encourages students to help students reflect on global challenges, giving students the chance to practice empathy across different cultures and communities, proving that technology can be a force for good when used with purpose.

 8. Practice Emotional Literacy